 Taking or Receiving a Credit or Debit Card is Credit Card Theft

 In Oklahoma, it is also unlawful to take or knowingly receive a credit or debit card from another’s possession, custody or control without the cardholder’s consent.
 This includes obtaining a card by larceny, larceny by trick or by bailee, embezzlement, obtaining property by false pretenses, extortion or in any other manner without the cardholder’s consent.
 Okla.
 Stat. tit.
 21 § 1550.22

-If the value of the goods or services received as a result of the unauthorized use or possession is $1,000 or more, you can be convicted of a felony and fined up to $3,000 and/or imprisoned up to three years.
-If the value is less than $1,000, you can be convicted of a misdemeanor, punishable by up to a year in the county jail and/or a fine up to $1,000.
+If the value of the goods or services received as a result of the unauthorized use or possession is $1,000 or more, you can be convicted of a felony.
+The penalty is a fine of up to $3,000, imprisonment for up to three years, or both.
+If the value is less than $1,000, you can be convicted of a misdemeanor offense.
+This is punishable by up to a year in the county jail, a fine of up to $1,000, or both.

 There are defenses to these crimes.
 Lack of knowledge and having permission are the most commonly used defenses.
 You should speak to an experienced Wagoner criminal defense attorney as soon as possible to see if you have a viable defense.

 Call for a Free Consultation with an Experienced Wagoner Criminal Attorney

 Help yourself by reaching out when you need help most.
 We pride ourselves on our ability to help our clients and are here to help you.

 For a free consultation with a Wagoner, Oklahoma criminal lawyer, call 918-485-0335.
 Or, as always, you may enter a legal question in the form at the top right of this page.